sebw/AAP2-ServiceNow/README.md

 ### Certificate

 ServiceNow no longer accepts self-signed certificate by default.
 I expect your AAP to have a valid cert.
+If you have a valid cert you do not need to do anything, ServiceNow would just call your AAP with no trouble.

+In case you have a self signed cert you might need to do the following:

 SSH into one of your AAP controller nodes.